 Having written The Spectrum of Consciousness when he was 23, Ken began the life-long pursuit of trying to understand the meaning and importance of being human at a remarkably early age, having since expanding his work into over two-dozen books, each building on the insights of the one before.
-Life, and human life in particular, is a developmental affair.
-It's not that there are (as Gaspar and Ken discuss) 6-7 major psychological and spiritual approaches to the same fundamental human condition, there are 6-7 developmentallevels of consciousness.
+Life, Ken believes, is a developmental affair.
 From archaic, to magic, to mythic, to rational, to pluralistic, to integral and beyond, there is no one answer to the meaning of life.
-The meaning of life literally develops along with the structures of human consciousness, in complimentary and simultaneous growth through states of consciousness, where "wakefulness" progresses from waking-gross, to dreaming-subtle, to deep-dreamless-sleep, to ever-present nondual.
-There are two "axes of enlightenment," one in structures of consciousness and one in states of consciousness.
+The meaning of life literally develops along with the structures of human consciousness, in complementary and simultaneous growth through states of consciousness, where “wakefulness” progresses from waking-gross, to dreaming-subtle, to deep-dreamless-sleep, to ever-present nondual.
+Thus there are really two “axes of enlightenment” — one in structures of consciousness, and one in states of consciousness.

-Gaspar and Ken end by talking about the fact that Ken isn't imposing an Integral framework on anyone—he's giving people who are already at an integral level of development a map and a way to talk about what they are already experiencing, but don't have a language to talk about their deepest insights and intuitions into life.
-All we do is help provide the most complete map and language for the Integral developmental wave at the leading edge of evolution, and we'd love to have you listen in and help unfold and express this blooming edge of consciousness....
+Gaspar and Ken end by talking about the fact that Ken isn’t imposing an Integral framework on anyone — he’s giving people who are already at an integral level of development a map and a way to talk about what they are already experiencing, but don’t have a language to talk about their deepest insights and intuitions into life.
+All we do is help provide the most complete map and language for the Integral developmental wave of development as we can — and we’d love to have you listen in and help unfold and express this blooming edge of consciousness.

 Here Ken discusses some concrete examples of integral thought as it applies to real life issues, including the rise and fall of communism and postmodernism.
 But first he is asked: “Is war, dictatorship, ecological destruction, and other contemporary issues related to the excessively masculine structure of society?”
 In other words, does the future salvation of the human race require a woman’s touch?